A Physical Interpretation of Imaginary Time Delay

 The statistical properties of time delay in highly-overmoded unitary scattering systems have been investigated in detail \cite{Lehmann1995,Gopar1996,Misirpashaev1997,Fyodorov1997Cross,fyodorov1997,Fyodorov1998,Tiggelen1999,Brouwer1999,Savin2001,Kottos2003,Mezzadri2013,Texier2013,Novaes2015,Cunden2015,Huang2020}, including its use in quantum transport theory \cite{Texier2016}.
 We note that furtive attempts to define a complex generalization of time delay in the context of tunneling \cite{Poll84,Land94} have proven to be of limited physical utility \cite{Win06}.

 \textbf{Time Delay in Subunitary Scattering Systems.} In this paper, we will focus on the time delay associated with the transmission components of the scattering matrix referred to as transmission time delay ($\tau_T$).
-This is in contrast to Wigner-Smith time delay which is associated with the entire scattering matrix.
+This is in contrast to Wigner-Smith time delay which utilizes the entire scattering matrix.
 Since we study a two-port ring graph, the scattering matrix is rank 2: $ S= $ where $T$ and $T'$ are the transmission coefficients and $R$ and $R'$ are the reflection coefficients.
-Transmission time delay ($\tau_T$) is defined generally as \cite{chen2022},
+Transmission time delay $\tau_T = \tau_T(\omega;\alpha)$ is defined generally as \cite{chen2022},

-where here $T=|S_{21}|e^{i\phi}$, and $\alpha$ quantifies the uniform loss in the system.
-Transmission time delay can be analogously defined for $T'$ and can be re-written in terms of the S-matrix poles, and the zeros of the transmission sub-matrix, as shown in Refs. \cite{Kang2021,chen2022}.
+where $T=|S_{21}|e^{i\phi}$, and $\alpha$ quantifies the uniform loss in the system.
+Transmission time delay can be analogously defined for $T'$.

 The transmission sub-matrix $T$ is sub-unitary, hence $\tau_T$ is complex valued, and its real and an imaginary parts can be either positive or negative.
-This naturally leads to the question of how to physically interpret this quantity?
-(See Section VI of the Supp.
-Mat.~\cite{SuppMat} for more details.)
-Addressing this question is best done in the time domain rather than the frequency domain since one can directly see the changes to the structure and shape of the pulse in the time domain.
+This naturally leads to the question of how to physically interpret this quantity.

-Negative real time delay was examined theoretically by Garrett and McCumber \cite{garrett1970} and experimentally demonstrated by Chu and Wong for light pulses interacting with a single isolated absorptive mode \cite{chu1982}.
-Negative time delay occurs when the group velocity of the pulse surpasses the speed of light $c$.
-They explained this phenomena to be an artifact of pulse reshaping as it travels through a dispersive medium.
-Essentially, all the frequencies that make up the pulse are not all transmitted equally, leading to shifts in the center of the pulse (Eq. \ref{t_c}) and its leading edge.